Lightning eMotors Technology

 All installations should be performed by certified installers, following local code and permit requirements.
 Installing a Level 2 AC charging station is usually straight forward, requiring a single phase of 208/240VAC and a sufficiently rated circuit and breaker.
 Installing the higher-power DC Fast Charge stations usually requires three-phase provision.
 This is likely to require an appropriate permit and may require additional capacity from the electrical utility.

 Yes.
 A combined RFID / credit card reader is a standard feature on some of our charging stations and optional on all of the others.

-All of our charging stations support Ethernet network connection.
+Many of our charging stations support Ethernet network connection.
 3G/4G and/or Wi-Fi are available as options.

 Some states or local jurisdictions offer vouchers or other financial incentives for purchasing and/or installing charging stations.
 Some utility companies also offer programs for subsidizing the cost of charging stations.

 Contact a sales representative for vehicle price ranges.

 Funding incentives exist in some US states and localities.
 Contact our voucher and incentive experts for more information on funding available in your area.